sbaluja/linux-shell/README.txt

     What is not supported: Full implementation of the environment variables $PATH and $HOME.
 The export command does change the environment variables PATH & HOME, and is shown through the ECHO cmd, but execvp is used, keeping the original path for commands.
-Some incomplete cmds such as a cmd that is piped to no file (</>), will cause a segmentation fault, but piping (|) to nothing is handled.

     Export CMD: must be in the form of "export $variable=path" with no spaces between the variable, equal sign, and path.